 - 1. Access your personal directory contacts: - a.
-Press the CONTACTS key.
+Press the Press the CONTACTS key.
 The directory menu is displayed. - b.
-Use the ◀ left and right ▶ arrow keys to select your Personal directory. - c.
-Either press the List soft key to display all the directory entries or start dialing the name to display only matching entries. - Pressing a button enters all of the characters represented by that button.
-Pressing another button adds the characters from that button as the next possible characters.
-For example, dialing 527 simultaneously match all names starting with JAS (for example "Jason") and with KAR (for example "Karl") plus any other letter combinations from those buttons. - The characters represented by each dialing pad button depend on the language used by your telephone system.
-See Entering Characters (189). - To remove all the characters entered so far press Clear. - d.
-Use the ▲ up and down ▼ arrow keys to scroll through the matching entries.
-To return to the start to match a different directory selection, press the Clear soft key. - 2.
+Use the ◀ left and right ▶ arrow keys to select your Personal directory. - Either press the List soft key to display all the directory entries or start dialing the name to display only matching entries. - Pressing a key enters all of the characters represented by that key law.
+Pressing another key adds the characters from that button to the previous key press.
+For example, dialing 527 matches all names starting with JAS (for example "Jason") and with KAR (for example "Karl") plus any other letter combinations from those 3 key presses.
+See How the Directory Search Works etc. - To remove all the characters entered so far press Clear. - d.
+Use the $\triangle$ up and down $\nabla$ arrow keys to scroll through the matching entries. - 2.
 Locate the required entry. - 3.
 Press the Details soft key. - 4.
 Press the More soft key and then the Edit soft key. - The menu now allows editing of the name and number.
-See Entering Characters arrow keys to switch between number and name entry. - When the name has been entered as required, press the OK soft key. - When the number has been are required, press the Save soft key. - To exit without making any changes, press the Cancel soft key.
+See Entering Characters 19th.
+Use the ▲ up and down ▼ arrow keys to switch between number and name entry. - When the name has been entered as required, press the OK soft key. - When the number has been are required, press the Save soft key. - To exit without making any changes, press the Cancel soft key.